asduser/bat-scripts-kit/README.md

 Some useful solutions, which can do your work in Windows easier.

-I will share *.BAT scripts here.
+I will share *.bat scripts here.
 If only one of them helps you or simplifies your routine work - it will be great:)<br/>
 You can see the list of existing script below.

 1. <a href="#easy-backup">Easy-backup</a>.